What is an Underbite?

 In severe cases of jaw misalignment, chewing and swallowing become more difficult.

-But if the underbite is severe, or if there is overcrowding in your teeth, then an oral surgeon can help you by performing an underbite correction surgery to bring your upper and lower jaws into alignment.
+But in case of extreme underbite or if there is overcrowding in your teeth, then an oral surgeon can help you by performing an underbite correction surgery to bring your upper and lower jaws into alignment.

 You will be required to keep your teeth in alignment after your mouth adjusts to the new shape.

-Here is how you can fix an underbite in children:
+Here are a few ways to fix underbite in children:

 This is a device that wraps around the chin and lower jaw, preventing it from growing.
 This stops the lower jaw from taking the wrong shape in children or kids in their early teens whose jaw is being formed.